DENSO has shared DENSO Eco Vision 2025 with all Group companies and is promoting environmental initiatives in all facets of its business activities.

-DENSO’s Environment Committee, chaired by the vice president and attended by senior management, presidents of overseas regional headquarters, and persons responsible for environmental management at Group companies, meets twice a year.
+DENSO’s Companywide Safety, Health, and Environment Committee, chaired by the executive vice president and attended by senior management, presidents of overseas regional headquarters, and persons responsible for environmental management at Group companies, meets twice a year.
 The committee formulates policies, examines the state of progress in related activities, and discusses specific issues and their solutions.

-DENSO has established the Eco Products Subcommittee, the Eco Factory Subcommittee, and the Eco-Friendly Subcommittee, which serve under the Environmental Committee.
+DENSO has established the Energy Subcommittee, the Logistics Subcommittee, the Clean Products Subcommittee, and the Production Environment Subcommittee, which serve under the Companywide Safety, Health, and Environment Committee.
 These subcommittees are involved in formulating policies for addressing and responding to issues in each business field.
 At the same time, these subcommittees collaborate with all relevant divisions to promote efforts on a Companywide basis.

 Promoting Consolidated Environmental Management

-The DENSO Group shares environmental policies and guidelines with consolidated environmental management companies* to expand consolidated environmental management.
+The DENSO Group shares environmental policies and guidelines with consolidated environmental management companies expand consolidated environmental management practices.

 Environmental Risk Management